keptn/keptn.github.io/content/docs/0.7.x/operate/install/index.md

     kubectl -n ingress-nginx svc ingress-nginx
       ```

-    * Create an `ingress-manifest.yaml` manifest for an ingress object in which you set set IP-ADDRESS or your hostname and then apply the manifest. (**Note:** In the example of an `ingress-manifest.yaml` manifest shown next, `nip.io` is used as wildcard DNS for the IP address.)
+    * Create an `ingress-manifest.yaml` manifest for an ingress object in which you set IP-ADDRESS or your hostname and then apply the manifest. (**Note:** In the example of an `ingress-manifest.yaml` manifest shown next, `nip.io` is used as wildcard DNS for the IP address.)

       ```yaml
     apiVersion: networking.k8s.io/v1beta1